Lake Chapala, Mexico

 What is a typical expat home or apartment like in Lake Chapala?

 "We have a large home, 2 bedrooms, 2 full bathrooms, jacuzzi, sauna, washer dryer fridge stove and completely furnished.
 Mexican style home with 12 foot ceilings and a huge yars.
 It is typical of this area.
-It is much better than what we had in Canada and less expensive. $600 a month," remarked one expat living in Lake Chapala, Mexico.
+It is much better than what we had in Canada and less expensive. $600 a month," mentioned one in Lake Chapala.

 What is the average cost of housing in Lake Chapala?